Shopify/liquid/README.md

 #=> Liquid::UndefinedVariable: Liquid error: undefined variable y
 ```

+### Resource limits

+`render_score_limit` and `cumulative_render_score_limit` account for each item visited by
+integer-range `for` and `tablerow` loops, including loops with empty bodies.
+This bounds range
+iteration work when a score limit is configured; `render_length_limit` only bounds generated
+output and does not by itself limit CPU work for output-free loops.

 ### Usage tracking

 To help track usages of a feature or code path in production, we have released opt-in usage tracking.
 To enable this, we provide an empty `Liquid:: Usage.increment` method which you can customize to your needs.
 The feature is well suited to https://github.com/Shopify/statsd-instrument.
 However, the choice of implementation is up to you.